kvvasuu/kvvasuu/README.md

 I'm a programmer passionate about building engaging and dynamic web applications.
 My focus is on front-end development, and I have advanced expertise in Vue.js.
 Currently, I'm expanding my skills by learning React and TypeScript.
 I live by the "No zero days" mindset, which drives me to make progress, no matter how small, every single day.
 <h2 align="left">🌐 Tech Stack:</h2>

 - Vue.js: Creating interactive and reactive user interfaces.
-(Options API, Composition API, Vuex, Router)
+(Options API, Composition API, Router, Vuex, Pinia)
 - React: Currently learning React to expand my front-end development skills.
 - Node.js: I am currently learning and creating scripts that help me in my work.
 (Express.js)
 - JavaScript/TypeScript: Bringing functionality and life to web pages.
-Currently learning TypeScript to enhance my code scalability and maintainability.
+Currently using TypeScript to enhance my code scalability and maintainability.
 (ES6, TypeScript)
 - HTML: Structuring web content effectively.
 - CSS: Designing visually appealing and responsive layouts.
-(SaSS, Tailwind)
+(SaSS, Tailwind, Bootstrap)

 <h2 align="left">🚀 What I Do:</h2>